-John Foy & Associates is well-known as one of the top construction accident law firms in the state.
-In our 20-year history, we have helped many people who have been hurt in construction accidents get a full financial recovery for their injuries.
-We know how to handle the most complicated claims, and we never charge you a fee unless we recover money for you.
-Let us give you a free consultation.
-Call us at 404-400-4000 and get your free consultation today.
+John Foy & Associates is well-known as one of the state’s top construction accident law firms.
+Our Columbus personal injury attorneys know how to handle the most complicated claims, and we never charge you a fee unless we recover money for you.
+Call us and get your free consultation today.

-OSHA, the federal Occupational Safety and Health Administration, has compiled a list of its “fatal four,” the types of construction accidents that are most likely to lead to a worker’s death.
+The Occupational Safety and Health Administration (OSHA) has a list of its “fatal four,” the types of construction accidents that are most likely to lead to a worker’s death.
 They are:

-- Falls, including falls through floor openings and off of ladders and scaffolding
+- Falls, including falls through the floor openings, off of ladders, and scaffolding

 - Being struck by an object